DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ##### What are Speculations in Derivative Market?

-- [ ]  Choosing the best asset for investment
+- [x]  Choosing the best asset for investment
-- [ ]  Minimise risk by offsetting position
+- [x]  Minimise risk by choosing the best position to trade.
 - [x]  Use Market Fluctuations to gain profit
 - [ ]  None of the above

 Hint: NoHint

-Explanation: Speculations means using market fluctuations to gain profits in long term.
+Explanation: Speculation means choosing the best asset for investment by taking the accurate position in the market.
+These assets can be predicted by the fluctuations in the market.

 Sub Topics: introduction-to-derivatives